 There are businesses that have large market areas, have similar characteristics in terms of size, traffic and noise, but are not appropriately located within a conventional retail shopping center.
-These uses are primarily land intensive commercial uses that include automobile-oriented uses, motels and hotels, and commercial recreation facilities.
-These uses should be located within existing or proposed community and regional centers located along arterial and collector highways designated as suburban and commercial corridors.
+These uses are primarily land intensive commercial uses that include automobile-related uses, hotels, and commercial recreation and entertainment facilities.
+These uses should be located within existing centers located along arterial and collector highways designated as suburban and commercial corridors (See Map Figures 9 and 10).

-Also of note are those areas not designated for future commercial - retail use on the Conceptual Land Use Plan, in spite of present commercial zoning designations.
-As noted in Policy 3-4, areas along Transit Road and Millersport Highway north of North French Road are designated for residential or mixed-use.
+Also of note are areas not designated for future commercial or mixed-uses on the Conceptual Land Use Plan (Map Figure 6) despite present commercial zoning designation (See Map Figure 3).
+As noted in Policy 3-4, some areas along Transit Road and Millersport Highway north of North French Road are zoned for commercial use but designated on the Plan map for lower density residential or mixed-use.
 This change in land use classification stems from the likely reduction in population-driven demand for commercial development, the presence of community/regional scale commercial establishments in surrounding communities (i.e., Lockport and Clarence), and Comprehensive Plan policies to protect rural road corridors and reduce the traffic and other impacts of commercial strip development.
+(Amended 12-11-17; BCPA-2017-01)